cludwell/cludwell/README.md

 <!-- ☕Javascript | 📊SQL | 🎨HTML/CSS | 🐍Python | 📩Express.js | 🧪Flask | 🔰Node.js | ⚛Redux.js/React.js | ⚗SQLAlchemy | 💠Sequelize | 🐘Postgresql | 💨Tailwind CSS -->

 ![website-construction](/construct.png)
-👋 Hi!
-I'm Chris!
+<h2 style="font-size: 1.5rem; font-weight: bold;"> 👋 Hi!
+I'm Chris!</h2>

 I'm aSoftware Engineer looking for a Junior Full Stack Software Engineer position.
 I'm passionate about software that levels playing fields and changes the way we live our lives.

 Before becoming a software engineer I was a Senior Installer doing residential solar installations. 🌞 My role meant quality and safe installations, for clients and my team, all within the span of one day.
 It was from this work that I learned I enjoyed creative problem solving and wanted a career in which I was always learning and constantly being challenged, as well as the sense of completion that comes from ownership of a project in all aspects from start to finish.